Luc1405/Deep-learning-project/README.md

 # Data cleaning

 Firstly changes were made to change the training data is the labelling.
 This is by changing spam to 1 and ham replaced by 0.

+# Usage
+To train the model, install all the necessary packages.
+After that, you can run the python file to train the model and use your own input to test the model.
+Longer messages are preferred, because the model does not handle short messages all that well.